-When I did this for the first time, I remember I’d to collect bits and pieces from different places, some of which were rather old and outdated.
+When I installed NetBSD for the first time, I remember I’d to collect bits and pieces of information from different places, some of which were rather old and outdated.
 So, I’ve decided to write this stuff down and publish it here.

 Hope that it helps anyone looking to install and configure NetBSD as a laptop/desktop daily driver, if it helps one single soul, I’d be happy!

-I got this old, 2013 laptop* without a hard drive, but with a 4GB RAM chip.
+I got this old, 2013 laptop* without a hard drive, but with 8GB of RAM.

 How large should the hard drive be?